 Function Code Mnemonic Meaning

+1 DTEDD Pood the default directory with

--1 .PTFRD Read the default directory path.
+-1 .FIFKD Read the default directory path.

 -2 .PTFSD Define the default directory path.

 -3 .PTFSL Define the additional path to be searched when the file is not found in the user's directory path (i.e., set LIB:, NEW:, SYS:).

 -4 .PTFRL Return the additional path to be searched when a file is not found in the user's directory path (i.e., read LIB:, NEW, SYS:).